pgroenbaek/ustracks-stf-profiles/README.md

 - There is no good way to place objects at an interval along the generated track with STF profiles.
 For example the following is missing from super-elevated track:
 	- Connectors between the rails in the US3r variants.
-- Dynatrax generated track sections are not super-elevated properly unless you add additional TrackSection and TrackShape entries to tsection.dat.
-How to do this is discussed in the [Usage section](#about-dynatrax-generated-track-sections).

 Create an issue or pull request if you find more.